Maison Ferrand: Cognac's Ferrand family

 The presence of the Ferrand family in the Cognac region can be traced back to 1469.
 Elie Ferrand was born in 1630 and gave his first name to the first-born of the following 10 generations of his family.
 In the early 17th century, Elie Ferrand the 6th became the owner of a vineyard, and started to produce and sell wine and spirits.
 The cognac made by Elie Ferrand the 8th was awarded a gold medal at the 1900 Universal Exhibition in Paris.
 Elie Ferrand the 10th died during World War I, and the last male of the Ferrand lineage died in 1930.

 The Ferrand family house, which was built around 1860, had been the house of Henriette Ranson-Ferrand, the last descendant of the Elie Ferrand family.
-She had kept the entire family archives, and after her death in 2016, the house was acquired by Maison Ferrand and became the Fondation Maison Ferrand.
+She had kept the entire family archives, and after her death in 2016, the house was acquired by Maison Ferrand and became the Maison Ferrand foundation.

 Expansion to gin and rum

 In 1989, Alexandre Gabriel and Jean Dominique Andreu acquired Pierre Ferrand's vineyard and cognac distillery in La Nérolle, Segonzac.
 The two founders also had access to stocks of aged Grande Champagne cognac from the neighboring Logis d’Angeac distillery.
 They packaged and registered the Pierre Ferrand cognac brand, and flew to the US to start sales.
 A decade later, Pierre Ferrand fought for the ownership of the brand but lost in court.

 The German subsidiary Ferrand Deutschland GmBH was created in 2000.
 Distribution grew slowly in the US.
 In the early 2000s, cognac became a trendy drink of the hip hop community, leading to a boost in sales in the US, and mixology became a worldwide trend, giving room for smaller brands to exist through iconic drinks.

 Since the distilling of cognac is seasonal, the company fought for the right to use its empty stills for other purposes, and launched the gin Citadelle, France's first craft gin, in 1996.
 Then in 1999, the company launched the rum brand Plantation.
 Jean-Dominique Andreu left Cognac Ferrand in February 2008.

 In 2017, Maison Ferrand acquired its first distillery in the Caribbean, the 19th-century West Indies Rum Distillery (WIRD) in Barbados, and 1/3 of the National Rum Company of Jamaica (Clarendon and Long Pond Distilleries).
 In 2021, the company inaugurated a new distillery entirely dedicated to the production of Citadelle gin in Ars, Charente, and In 2023, it inaugurated the world's first floating spirits cellar in a typical Parisian barge (péniche), the Barge 166 which is moored on the Seine.
 Maison Ferrand bought the British distribution company Identity Drinks in July 2024 and renamed it Maison Ferrand UK.
+Idris Elba partnered with Maison Ferrand to produce Porte Noire Cognac.